The Garden of Allah (1936 film): Reception

 Although the film was originally budgeted at $1.6 million, production costs exceeded an estimated $370,000, roughly the financial loss the film recorded.

 Writing for The Spectator in 1936, Graham Greene gave the film a neutral review, saying it showed the Catholic church as "so superhumanly pious, so intensely dramatic" whereas he preferred the left-wing New Statesman magazine's view of the church as "shabby priests counting pesetas on their fingers in dingy cafés before blessing tanks".
 Greene praised the surrealism of the film as "really magnificent" and noted that the dialogue had a distinctly apocalyptic tone closely matched by Dietrich's delivery of her lines.

 The film received Academy Award nominations for Best Score and Best Assistant Director, and W. Howard Greene and Harold Rosson received an Academy Honorary Award for the color cinematography.

 Following the success of the movie in Brazilian cinemas, in Rio de Janeiro the park between the beach neighborhoods of Leblon and Ipanema, i.e. Jardim de Alah, was named after the movie.

+The film is featured in the opening scene of the music video for Time After Time by Cyndi Lauper.